SolarLune/cando/readme.md

 ```

-Then you could pass a newly created EatingState struct's `State` into an FSM to update, and it would increment the EatingState's Fullness value.
+Then you could pass a newly created Eating struct's `State` field into an FSM to update, and it would increment the Eating struct's Fullness value.